BeardedNerd92/CountIQ/README.md

 ## Future Improvements

-Coming soon...
+- Coming soon...

 ---

-## Author
+## Authors

+**Anchor**
 **Nick**
-Aspiring Software Engineer
-Focused on fundamentals, systems thinking, and long-term growth
+Nick is an aspiring software engineer focused on systems design, and long-term growth